What is Alprolix and how is it used?

 ALPROLIX™ is not derived from human blood and contains no preservatives.
 The recombinant Factor IX Fc fusion protein is expressed in a human embryonic kidney (HEK) cell line, which produces rFIXFc into a defined cell culture medium that does not contain proteins derived from animal or human sources.
 The purification process for rFIXFc does not include use of a monoclonal antibody reagent.
 To enhance viral safety, the purification process incorporates a nanofiltration step and a column chromatography purification step that have been validated for viral clearance.
 The content of activated Factor IX Fc fusion protein (FIXaFc) is limited to ≤ 0.035 mole percent FIXaFc/FIXFc.

 ALPROLIX™ is a sterile, non-pyrogenic, preservative-free, white to off-white, lyophilized powder to cake for reconstitution with the provided diluent, for intravenous injection.
 After reconstitution, the solution has a clear to slightly opalescent appearance and contains the excipients: sucrose, mannitol, sodium chloride, L-histidine and polysorbate 20.
 ALPROLIX™ is available in single-use vials containing the labeled amount of Factor IX activity, expressed in international units.
 Each vial contains nominally 500 IU, 1000 IU, 2000 IU or 3000 IU.

-ALPROLIX™, Coagulation Factor IX (Recombinant), Fc Fusion Protein, is a recombinant DNA derived, coagulation Factor IX concentrate indicated in adults and children with hemophilia B (congenital Factor IX deficiency) for:
+ALPROLIX, Coagulation Factor IX (Recombinant), Fc Fusion Protein, is a recombinant DNA derived coagulation Factor IX concentrate indicated in adults and children with hemophilia B (congenital Factor IX deficiency) for:

-- Routine prophylaxis to prevent or reduce the frequency of bleeding episodes.
+- Routine prophylaxis to reduce the frequency of bleeding episodes.